gogins/csound-vst3-opcodes/README.md

 ## Introduction

-This project provides plugin opcodes for hosting VST3 plugin instruments and effects in Csound.
+This project provides Csound plugin opcodes for hosting VST3 plugin instruments and effects in Csound.

 These opcodes are a port of the older vst4cs opcodes, which supports only the VST2 protocol, to the newer and more capable VST3 protocol.
 The opcodes have more or less the same behavior as the vst4cs opcodes.

-These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and OS X.
+These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and macOS.

 csound-vst3-opcodes is non-commercial software and is licensed under GPLv3, as is the VST3 SDK; GPLv3, in turn, is compatible with Csound, which has a